gbmhunter/eng-calcs-js/README.rst

 ========= ========== ============================================================================================================
 Version   Date       Comment
 ========= ========== ============================================================================================================
-v3.7.0.0  2013/11/11 Added glow to currently selected input box.
+v3.7.1.0  2013/11/11 Moved CSS code into candy-calc repo and added link to it from lt3445.php file.
+Aim is to eventually move all 'calculator framework' code into the candy-calc repo, while leaving Js-EngCalcs for actual calculator implementations. v3.7.0.0  2013/11/11 Added glow to currently selected input box.
 Moved input/output background colour styling to CSS, and made input border reflect background colour. v3.6.3.0  2013/11/11 Added validator array support for computed variables.
 Changed outputs from disabled to readonly, which still allows tooltips to be displayed. v3.6.2.0  2013/11/11 Made tooltips red to look like errors.
 Tooltips now display errors message associated with failed validator.
 Had to create a new qTip everytime I wanted to change the text as the content text change code didn't work properly.